-Sensitivity to Non-Government Credit Spreads
+3 Sensitivity to Non-Government Credit spreads

-In this scenario the credit spreads on mortgage loans, other loans and bonds, other than government bonds, increase (decrease) by 0.5%.
-The increase in credit spreads results in a lower value of the mortgage and corporate bond and loan portfolios.
-However, the VA, as determined by EIOPA, increases as well.
-The latter will lead to a significantly lower value of the technical provisions, which entirely offsets the negative impact from lower asset values, and therefore the Own Funds will increase.
-This mismatch is considered the basis risk on spread movements.
-The SCR will decrease as the exposure decreases due to higher spreads.
+In this scenario, credit spreads on mortgage loans, other loans and bonds, other than government bonds, increase by 0.5%-point.
+The increase in credit spreads results in a lower value of the mortgage and corporate bond portfolios.
+As a consequence, the Own Funds decrease.